xcn-project/cryonote-old/README.md

-# Bitnote
+# CryoNote

-Copyright (c) 2018, The Bitnote Developers.
+Copyright (c) 2018, The CryoNote Developers.
 Portions Copyright (c) 2012-2013, The CryptoNote Developers.

 ## Introduction

-Bitnote is a private, secure, untraceable, decentralised digital currency.
+CryoNote is a private, secure, untraceable, decentralised digital currency.
 You are your bank, you control your funds, and nobody can trace your transfers unless you allow them to do so.

-**Privacy:** Bitnote uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain (the ledger of transactions that everyone has).
+**Privacy:** CryoNote uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain (the ledger of transactions that everyone has).
 This ensures that your purchases, receipts, and all transfers remain absolutely private by default.

 **Security:** Using the power of a distributed peer-to-peer consensus network, every transaction on the network is cryptographically secured.
 Individual wallets have a 25 word mnemonic seed that is only displayed once, and can be written down to backup the wallet.
 Wallet files are encrypted with a passphrase to ensure they are useless if stolen.